mukul2016/unit19-PWA/README.md

 ![badge](https://img.shields.io/badge/license-MIT-brightgreen)<br />

 ## Description
-🔍budget tracker application to allow for offline access and functionality.
+🔍budget watcher/tracker application allows for offline access and functionality.
 The user is able to add expenses and deposits to their budget with or without a connection.
 If the user enters transactions offline, the total is updated when they're brought back online.

 ## Table of Contents
 - [Description](#description)